With the number of people working from home or remotely rising, many are asking: Is remote working the way of the future?

 OWL Lab’s State of Remote Work 2019 survey report gives a great insight into the top reasons that workers gave for wanting to work remotely:

-As can be seen from the figures, one of the biggest reasons for wanting to work remotely is increased work-life balance with 91% of survey participants nominating this as the top reason why they preferred remote work.
+As can be seen from the figures above, one of the biggest reasons for wanting to work remotely is increased work-life balance.
+In fact, whopping 91% of survey participants nominated this as the top reason why they preferred remote work.

-Greater productively resulting from remote working was the second biggest reason for workers (79%) for wanting to work remotely.
+Greater productivity resulting from remote working (specifically WFH) was the second biggest reason for workers (79%) for wanting to work remotely.

 Avoiding the work commute came in at the third biggest factor for wanting to work remotely which I think many of us can relate to since it can be so time consuming, stressful and costly.

 Many remote workers cite the positive impact that remote work can have on the environment as one of the reasons for preferring to work remotely.
 The Institute of Ecolonomics identifies the many ways in which remote working reduces our impact on the environment.
 This includes reducing greenhouse gas emissions and air pollution by avoiding the office commute, lower energy consumption and less office waste.